 Kitchen and Food Prep Areas

-Your kitchen layout directly impacts service efficiency.
-It should facilitate a smooth workflow from food prep to plating and service.
-Key considerations include workstations for different preparation tasks, equipment placement, storage space requirements, a dishwashing area, food pickup areas for servers, and ventilation and fire safety compliance.
+Your kitchen layout directly influences service efficiency.
+As a result, it should create a smooth workflow from food prep to plating and service.
+So, when planning the space, you must consider workstations for different preparation tasks, equipment placement, storage space requirements, a dishwashing area, food pickup areas for servers, and ventilation and fire safety compliance.

 Typically, restaurant kitchens occupy 25-40% of the total floor plan, depending on your concept and menu complexity.